Blog

 Why Rabbet Integrates with AP and Accounting Systems

 Development management and accounting are distinct and important activities for any real estate developer.
 Like drywall and paint, both are important and can sometimes be done by one contractor or two.
-But it is critical that they work closely as the quality of the paint job is dependent on the quality of the drywall installation.
+However, it is critical that they work closely as the quality of the paint job is dependent on the quality of the drywall installation.
 Just like the quality of the development outcomes is dependent on the quality of the accounting.

-Before we dig too far in, let’s generalize the key management, finance and accounting activities:
+Before we dig too far in, let’s generalize the key management, finance, and accounting activities:

 • Development Management: Ensuring that individual projects are completed on time and on budget.